uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 If a student will be absent from class for any reason, the student is expected to inform the course instructor and the TA ahead of time should the student wish to receive penalty-free credit:

 * Each absence must be separately reported ahead of time via a private post on Campuswire to the instructor and TA
-* Each Campuswire post must be filed under the folder "excused-absence"
+* Each Campuswire post must be filed under the folder "Excused absence"
 * Each Campuswire post must list the date of the absence
 * Each Campuswire post must list the reason for the absence
 * Each Campuswire post must mention whether or not makeup credit is being requested